 - dysfunction of the nerves that work to lower your heart rate

-IST is often hard to treat since its causes aren’t fully understood.
-Depending on how fast your heart rate is, your doctor might prescribe beta-blockers or calcium channel blockers to lower your heart rate.
+First, a doctor will need to determine the underlying cause of sinus tachycardia before prescribing treatment.
+Depending on how fast your heart rate is, a doctor might prescribe beta-blockers or calcium channel blockers to lower your heart rate.

 In severe cases that don’t respond to medication or lifestyle changes, you may need a cardiac ablation procedure.
 This involves using energy to destroy a tiny part of the heart tissue in the area causing tachycardia.

 To diagnose sinus tachycardia, a doctor may order tests to measure how your heart is working.
 These may include:

 Preventing sinus tachycardia may depend on treating any underlying causes.

 For example, if you have hyperthyroidism and it’s causing a higher-than-typical heart rate, then treating your overactive thyroid gland may help prevent sinus tachycardia.

 In other cases, you may be able to prevent sinus tachycardia with certain lifestyle changes.
 You may consider talking with a doctor to see if the following strategies may help: